microsoftgraph/msgraph-training-smartui-components/README.md

 * [Interact with the Microsoft Graph using Cards](./Demos/02-cards)
 * [Interact with the Microsoft Graph using Adaptive Cards](./Demos/03-adaptive-cards)

+## Watch the Module

+This module has been recorded and is available in the Office Development YouTube channel: [Smart UI with Microsoft Graph, Pickers and Cards](https://youtu.be/RaaVGXvz2lc)

 ## Contributors

 |        Roles         |                        Author(s)                        |